Bastia Corsica, France Travel Guide

 Typical operating hours for shops, restaurants, and attractions in Bastia.

-Local customs and politeness for positive interactions.
+Local customs and politeness for good interactions.

-Information about airport amenities and passenger rights.
+Information about airport services and passenger rights.

 Some newer public buses may accommodate wheelchairs.
 Major museums might have ramps or lifts.
 Check individual attraction websites or contact them directly for accessibility details.